What is Food Science?

 Food Science Department Placement

-The Department's Placement Coordinator, Gwen Shoemaker, coordinates recruiting visits to the Department for companies.
+Laurie Lambert Swift, Career Services & External Relations Coordinator, coordinates recruiting visits to the Department for companies.
 She also advises students on résumés, cover letters, interviewing skills, and university career resources.

 College of Agriculture Placement